-But truth be told, it is not always about respect.
+Truth be told, it is not always about respect.
 It is also a stage a child just goes through as they try to sort out their world and as parental influence begins to wane through their maturing years.

 So it may feel like disrespect, but it is probably more about their social development than about anything else.

-Fathers often want to talk and be listened to when we think the time is right.
-But it can be helpful to make sure that you are choosing a time when the child is ready to listen.
+Fathers often want to talk and be listened to when we think the time is right, but it can be helpful to make sure that you are choosing a time when the child is ready to listen.
 Right in the middle of a game or another conversation might not be as effective a time as a little bit later.
-Try something like, "I can see you are busy right now; will there be a break in a few minutes when we can visit?"
+Try something like, "I can see you are busy right now; will there be a break in a few minutes when we can talk?"

 One thing successful fathers can do when the kids are distracted during a conversation is asking them to repeat what we said so that we know that the message was received.

-That repeating back is part of a technique called active listening where a person's message is important enough to be reinforced by repetition.
+Repeating back is part of a technique called active listening where a person's message is important enough to be reinforced by repetition.
 So when you do have your communication time, ask them to tell you what they heard.
 Telling is back to you will also make the message easier for the child to remember.

-Try gentle physical touch.
 Coming into a room to talk with a child can be enhanced if you put an arm around them or gently squeeze their shoulder.
 Children tend to learn in different ways, and when we use both verbal messages and appropriate touch, we can get their attention a little better.
-Physical touch that is not as gentle can be a real negative when trying to communicate, so make sure that your touching strategy is gentle, thought out and communicates love and respect.
+Physical touch that is not as gentle can be a real negative when trying to communicate, so make sure that your touching strategy is gentle, thought out, and communicates love and respect.

-Reward good listening behaviors.
-A little creative thought about reinforcing the child when he does it right can be powerful.
-If you need a child to come to dinner and stop watching television, you might let him have another 15 minutes with the TV after dinner and before bedtime if he comes right away and without complaining.
+A little creative thought about reinforcing the child when they do it right can be powerful.
+If you need a child to come to dinner and stop watching television, you might let him have another 15 minutes with the TV after dinner and before bedtime if they come right away and without complaining.
 Offering an easy reward or incentive can help the listening behavior improve.

 Giving your kids just a little slack on things like that can help them be more responsive when it matters more.

 Modeling good family communications patterns and active listening can do several things to encourage your child to listen.
 First, you show them respect when you make time to listen to their concerns, and it is easier for them to show respect back when they feel respected.
 Second, children learn far more from what they see than from what they hear, and they will model your listening behaviors as they learn more about interpersonal communications.
-So take the time to talk when they are ready, and they will be more likely to respond to you when you need them to listen.
+Take the time to talk when they are ready and they will be more likely to respond to you when you need them to listen.

-And it can be made much easier when we help our children learn to listen and when we model our own good communication skills in our interactions with them.
+Family communication can be one of the toughest issues parents have to deal with, and it can be made much easier when we help our children learn to listen and when we model our own good communication skills in our interactions with them.